w3c/wcag-act/ACT-reqs.md

 Abstract
 --------

-The Accessibility Conformance Testing Framework will be a W3C specification, developed by the ACT Taskforce, lead by the WCAG Working Group.
+The Accessibility Conformance Testing Framework will be a W3C Recommendation, developed by the ACT Taskforce, lead by the WCAG Working Group.
 This document outlines the requirements for the ACT Framework.
 The ACT Framework is one part of the deliverables of the ACT Taskforce, for more details on this read [[ACT Deliverables]].

 Status of This Document
 -----------------------

-This is the first draft of this document, it has not yet had the full review of the ACT Taskforce.
-It is therefore likely to change significantly.
+This is the first draft of this document.
+It has not yet been submitted for formal review to the WCAG Working Group.

 1. Introduction
 ---------------

-There are many accessibility test tools (ATTs).
-These can be fully automatic, or can prompt a user for specific actions, in order to discover accessibility issues of some digital product.
-Each of these tools will run one, or a serie of tests to come to some result.
-These test procedures may be designed to look for violations of WCAG 2.0, or some other accessibility standard, and for some that are highly customizable they can even be used in testing an organization's own accessibility policy.
-The test procedures used by ATT are often called 'rules'.
+The Accessibility Conformance Testing (ACT) Framework will be a recommendation on how to write rules for accessibility conformance testing.
+For an introduction on Accessibility Conformance Testing, read [What is ACT](https://www.w3.org/WAI/GL/task-forces/conformance-testing/wiki/ACT_Overview_-_What_is_ACT).

+The ACT Framework is developed by the [ACT Taskforce](https://www.w3.org/WAI/GL/task-forces/conformance-testing/), lead by the [WCAG Working Group](https://www.w3.org/WAI/GL/).
 The ACT Framework will standardize those aspects all rules have in common that ensure them to be reliable, implementable by different ATTs and transparent for the users of this tool.
 By standardizing this, the ACT Taskforce aims to promote a common understanding of how accessibility can be tested for certain technologies.

-Simply put, the ACT Framework is a standard on how to write test rules.
-Rules written in conformance to the ACT Framework specification are referred to as ACT Rules.
-These in turn are test procedures for accessibility, that can be implemented by ATTs or used for testing of accessibility.
+Development and implementation of ACT Rules are outside the scope of the ACT Framework.
+This work is currently done within the [Auto-WCAG Community Group](https://www.w3.org/community/auto-wcag/).
+The ACT Taskforce support the Auto-WCAG Community group in the development of the first set of ACT Rules.

 2. Requirements
 ---------------